 what is ‘fair use’?

 ‘Fair use’ is an American legal principle that has enabled large enterprises in the US to use copyright material for free.
-Under Australian law, enterprises pay Australian writers, artists, creators, photographers and publishers to use their work, unless it’s for public interest purposes outlined in the legislation, such as reporting news or parody.
+Under Australian law, enterprises currently pay Australian writers, artists, creators, photographers and publishers to use their work, unless it’s for public interest purposes outlined in the legislation, such as reporting news or parody.

-A minority of industry players want to change that, and the Productivity Commission in Canberra recently made recommendations to introduce fair use in Australia.
+A minority of industry players want to change that, and the Productivity Commission in Canberra made recommendations to introduce fair use in Australia.

 Australia’s copyright system